ChethanKacham/ModelEarthProjects/active.md

 - [Document adding Flask as our optional python webroot](../localsite/start/steps/) -->

-**Sunday**
+**Wednesday**

+Think about how you'd like to customize our new "[everybody's home page](../home)"
-[Let's explore Anvil](https://anvil.works/learn/tutorials/data-science#connecting-notebooks) for displaying Colabs in web page dashboards using Plotly and Seaborn charts.
+[Explore Anvil](https://anvil.works/learn/tutorials/data-science#connecting-notebooks) for displaying Colabs in web page dashboards using Plotly and Seaborn charts.
-We'll also [turn on Google Cloud Lein](location/setup/google-cloud) to retain paused sites more than a month.
+We still need to [turn on Google Cloud Lein](location/setup/google-cloud) to retain paused sites more than a month.

 **Current Priorities**